History of the British Library

 In 2014, The Alan Turing institute was established, and was located within the British Library.
 The Alan Turing Institute is the national institute for data science and artificial intelligence, with headquarters at the British Library.

 The building achieved Grade I listed status in 2015, however the original vision of the building of architect Sir Colin St. John Wilson was never realised due to costs.
-We will look to realise the full potential of Sir Wilson’s vision for the site.
+We will look to realise the full potential of Sir Colin’s vision for the site.

 In 2018, the British Library, SMBL and educational charity Global Generation opened a temporary home for the Story Garden on the site, which was developed in response to the local community’s desire for more green space in the area.